Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 --output stripe-logo.png

-You can wire that into an app in minutes.
+You can wire that into an app in a few minutes.

 What I don’t like

-It is not trying to be a rich brand asset platform.
-That is good for focus, but it is still a limit.
+It is not a rich brand asset platform.

-If you need SVG, multiple themes, symbols, or deeper asset control, this is not the same class of tool.
-It is a blunt instrument, and I mean that as praise.
+If you need SVG, multiple themes, symbols, or deeper asset control, this is not that.
+It is a blunt tool.
+That is fine.
+Most people searching for a company logo api need a blunt tool.

 Best for